 We know that it is not always easy to get to the point of making the decision to contact someone for help.
-Louisa and Janet are there to help you through the process of finding the right person to speak to.
+Our referrals team are there to help you through the process of finding the right person to speak to.

 You will be asked for some personal details during this process.
 All information shared with us will always be treated in the strictest confidence.
 Needless to say, all our people are registered with the Information Commissioner's Office (ICO) under the Data Protection Act (1998).